 Like people, dogs and cats require good oral health in order to maintain good overall health.
-At Affordable Pet Vet Clinic we provide dog and cat dental care that includes cleanings, extractions and dental surgery much like the care you receive at your dentist.
+At Affordable Pet Vet Clinic our veterinary dentists provide dog and cat dental care that includes cleanings, extractions and dental surgery much like the care you receive at your dentist.

 Routine dental care is as critical to cats and dogs as it is to people, but most pets don't get the oral hygiene care they need to keep their teeth and gums healthy.